Skip to content

 Permission risk registerPrioritized list of high-risk permission patterns

-Trust relationship mapVisualize assumption pathways across accounts/services
+Trust relationship mapVisualize assumption pathways across accounts and services

 Remediation backlogAssignable tasks with owner and target date